 Maximum Contaminant Level Goal (MCLG) - The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLG's allow for a margin of safety
+MCLG's allow for a margin of safety.

 Maximum Residual Disinfectant Level (MRDL) - The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

 Maximum Residual Disinfectant Level Goal (MRDLG) - The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination.

 Treatment Technique (TT) - A required process intended to reduce the level of a contaminant in drinking water.
+Nanograms per liter (ng/L) - Corresponds to one part of liquid to one trillion parts of liquid (parts per trillion - ppt).